laragrad/largent/README.md

 ## Installation

-1. Install a package
+Install a package

 	composer require laragarad/largent

-2. Publish resources and migrations
+Publish translation and config resources

 	php artisan vendor:publish --tag=largent

+If you need, you can to publish migrations, but it is not required.

+	php artisan vendor:publish --tag=largent-migrations

-3. If your accountable entties use keys of type 'uuid' then change config key 'laragrad.largent.entity_key_type' to 'uuid'
+If your accountable entities use **uuid** keys then change config key **laragrad.largent.entity_key_type** value to **uuid**

-4. Migrate tables
+Run table migrations

 	php artisan migrate

+## Configurating and operation handler creating

+...